-32 Ibid p.
+33 Ibid p.
 3.

-33 AEMC 2011, Network Support and Control Ancillary Services, Rule Determination, 7 April 2011, Sydney.
+34 AEMC 2011, Network Support and Control Ancillary Services, Rule Determination, 7 April 2011, Sydney.

-34 It is noted that energy directions comprise not only directions for energy itself, but also directions for system strength and inertia.
+35 It is noted that directions that have been classified as directions for 'energy or market ancillary services' comprise not only directions for energy itself, but also directions for system strength.
 See clause 3.15.7A(a1) of the NER which is discussed in section 4.1.